 This style of football involved playing the ball short, with multiple passes to catch out the opponents and frustrate them by not giving them a chance to kick the ball.

-The other tactic used, mostly by teams that do not have players that possess great technical ability is long ball football.
-This tactic of playing the ball long allows teams to bypass the opposition’s midfield and get it straight into the opposition’s box, putting great pressure on the opposition defence.
+The other tactic used, mostly by teams that do not have players that possess great technical ability is the long ball technique.
+This tactic of playing the ball long allows teams to bypass the opposition’s midfield and get it straight into the opposition’s box, putting great pressure on the opposing defense.

-Players like David Beckham and Steven Gerrard used it to great effect to catch out the opposing defence and play defence-splitting balls.
+Players like David Beckham and Steven Gerrard used it to great effect to catch out the opposing defense and play defense-splitting balls.

 Before playing the ball

-Before playing the long ball, the player must visualise where he wants to hit the ball, scope the pitch to see if it would be a suitable pass, communicate to the attacker that he is passing to, and then pass the ball long.
+Before applying the technique, the player must visualise where he wants to hit the ball, scope the pitch to see if it would be a suitable pass, communicate to the attacker that he is passing to, and then pass the ball long.